-Responding to the scientific community’s demonstration that carbon reductions need to accelerate before severe climatic conditions are locked in, Ohio State's current Climate Action Plan details how the university could address 55% of its 2019 emissions by 2030.
-Some of that work is already underway, including increased energy efficiency targets for university building projects, transforming the Columbus campus energy system, and increased carbon neutral electricity procurement.
+In 2008, Ohio State signed the American College & University Presidents’ Climate Commitment, which is now known as the the Presidents’ Climate Leadership Commitments.
+Ohio State's current Climate Action Plan details a series of actions to address the university's emissions.
+Some of that work is already underway, including increased energy efficiency in university building projects, transforming the Columbus campus energy system, and increased carbon neutral electricity procurement.

-• Implementing energy conservation measures through Ohio State Energy Partners, who is working with the university to make the Columbus campus 25% more energy efficient by 2028.
+Implementing energy conservation measures through Ohio State Energy Partners, who is working with the university to make the Columbus campus more energy efficient.

-• Long-term wind power purchase agreement and renewable energy certificates (RECs) purchase.
-RECs offset the university’s electricity use at all campuses except for the Columbus campus.
+Long-term wind power purchase agreement and renewable energy certificates (RECs) purchase.
+RECs offset the university’s electricity use at most regional campuses.

 Resources